BERT: Google’s Largest Update in Years

 The Esthetician Example

-You can see below that before BERT Google read the query “do estheticians stand a lot at work” and produced a result comparing types of work environments for estheticians.
+You can see below that before BERT, Google read the query “Do estheticians stand a lot at work?” and produced a result comparing types of work environments for estheticians.

-After BERT Google is surfacing an article on the physical demands of being an esthetician, much more in line with the information the searcher was originally trying to surface.
+After BERT, Google is surfacing an article on the physical demands of being an esthetician, much more in line with the information the searcher was originally trying to surface.

 The Math Practice Books Example